 AcVoIP provides a business VoIP plan that revolves around unlimited calling and an abundance of calling features.
 This plan is available at a price of $18.50 per user if the business has over 101 users.
 However, the catch with this plan is that this price can only be availed if a contractual agreement is made.
 Without the contractual agreement, the price of this plan is $24.00 per user per month.
 This tactic of baiting customers into contractual agreements using lowered prices is something we frown upon and would not suggest.
 Moving forward we will assume the pricing of this plan without the contractual agreement.
 RingCentral provides a non-contractual plan which allows for unlimited dialing across North America at the price of $19.99 per month.
 The four dollar difference may not seem like much but considering there can be over a hundred users, businesses are looking at a difference of more than $400 per month.

-ACVoIP provides fax services inclusive to this plan granted there are over 5 users – this fax lines comes for free.
-However if you want to opt into internet faxing capabilities you would have to pay an extra $10.00 per month.
+AcVoIP provides fax services inclusive to this plan granted there are over 5 users – this fax line comes for free.
+However, if you want to opt into internet faxing capabilities you would have to pay an extra $10.00 per month.
 It is important to also note that this plan isn’t truly unlimited – ACVoIP implements a hard limit at 3,200 minutes per user and any subsequent minutes spent would cost an extra 2.5 cents per minute.
-Luckily however this limit is quite large and furthermore dialing between extensions doesn’t affect the monthly limit.
+Luckily, however, this limit is quite large and furthermore dialing between extensions doesn’t affect the monthly limit.

 |Fax to Email|